seansovine/numerical_projects_2/README.md

 # Numerical Projects 2

-This folder will contain some additional numerical computation projects for fun and for profit (by learning good things).
+This repo will contain some additional numerical computation projects for fun and for profit (by learning good things).

-## First goal
+## First project - Bessel functions

-Our first goal here will be to put together some different numerical tools.
+Our first goal here will be to put together some different numerical libraries, and demonstrate them working together.
 We will try the following:

 + Solve the equation for a Bessel function using Boost's odeint.
 + Plot the results using matplotplusplus.
 + Use the Bessel function calculation from Gnu Scientific Library for comparison.
-+ Maybe approximate the derivative and try to verify derivative identity.
++ Compare the two

+A complication of the ODE method is that the Bessel equation is singular at 0.
+To work around this for the purpose of demonstration, we will start past 0 and use the values produced by GSL as initial conditions for the ODE.

 ## Preliminary steps

 Project infrastructure:

 + Setup a basic CMake project.
-+ Add library dependencies as submodules.
++ Add library dependencies as submodules or use system packages.
 + Setup build for basic examples, and expand as time goes on.

 ### Resources